-Also, some preliminary modifications were made to the Public Works Stormwater Pollution Prevention page with the addition of new Construction General Permit and Adopt-an-Inlet information.
-Additionally, the City posted the 2008-2009 Annual Report on its webpages and announced its availability via a City News Item.
+Additionally, the City posted the 2009-2010 Annual Report on its webpages and announced its availability via a City News Item.
 These are permanent content that are modified or updated infrequently.

-Last, a new recurring stormwater and watershed health column was introduced in the City's award-winning e-Biz Newsletter.
+Finally, the SWMP continued providing material for the recurring stormwater and watershed health column that was introduced in the City's award-winning e-Biz Newsletter in the previous reporting year.
+The e-Biz Newsletter was discontinued in spring 2011.

-See Appendix 1-2 for a copy of the updated Public Works' Stormwater Pollution Prevention page, Annual Report page, and e-Biz Newsletter.
+See Appendix 1-2 for a copy of the enhanced Public Services main page and eBiz Newsletter.